Building future-proof, resilient, agile, and sustainable enterprises.

 Outcomes

-• Understanding the basics of sustainable investing.
+• Understand the basics of sustainable investing

-• Distinguish between sustainable investing and enterprise sustainability.
+• Distinguish between sustainable investing and enterprise sustainability

-• A better understanding of the methodology behind sustainable investing.
+• Understand the methodology behind sustainable investing

-• Integrate sustainability considerations into their portfolio by embedding sustainability across the portfolio.
+• Integrate sustainability considerations into their portfolios

 Agenda/topics covered